genropy/genropy_saved/docs/genro/library_reference/genro/packages/adm/webpages/manage_users.rst

 manage_users
 ============

+    .. warning:: to be completed!

-	This webpage allow you to save new users in you project.
+This webpage allow you to save new users in your project.

 ???